stephanbracke/intermagnet-technical-manual/chapters/submitdata/subpreldata.rst

-An observatory sends preliminary (non-definitive) data to its assigned GIN via e-mail, web upload or satellite transmission.
+An observatory sends preliminary (non-definitive) data to its assigned GIN via email, web upload or satellite transmission.
 INTERMAGNET encourages observatories to send data as close to real-time as possible.
 The best way to achieve this is using the web interface to submit data in IAGA-2002 format.